wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 Mr. Chen allowed himself to be guided away from the vent, though his scarf continued to flutter in that direction like a flag pointing toward trouble.
 Ivy used the time to observe the phenomenon more carefully, keeping her notebook ready in case she needed to document what she was seeing.

 The pull was definitely getting stronger.
 What had started as a gentle tug was now strong enough to slide empty laundry baskets across the smooth floor.
 The frost around the vent edges had thickened, and she could see her breath when she stood within six feet of it.
-More concerning still was the way the fluorescent lights directly above the vent had started to flicker in a pattern that reminded her of Morse code—short bursts followed by longer ones, as if something were trying to communicate.
+More concerning still was the way the fluorescent lights directly above the vent had started to flicker in a pattern that reminded her of Morse code: short bursts followed by longer ones, as if something were trying to communicate.

 When Ms. Kestrel arrived, she carried a canvas bag that clinked softly with each step.
 She assessed the situation with the quick efficiency of someone who'd seen similar problems before, her eyes moving from the vent to the scattered papers to the frost patterns on the wall.
 She spent several minutes taking measurements with what looked like a jeweler's loupe, making notes in a leather-bound book, and holding her hand at various distances from the vent.

 "Level two waking," she said quietly to Ivy.
 "Probably triggered by the humidity changes from all the dryer cycles.
 The vent's become a pressure point."
 She opened her bag and pulled out items that looked both familiar and strange: a tin of what appeared to be coarse salt, several sticks of white chalk, and the same small brass lantern she'd shown Ivy at the library.

-But there were other things too—a small compass that spun wildly when brought near the vent, a vial of what looked like ordinary water but caught the light strangely, and several pieces of folded paper covered in diagrams that reminded Ivy of engineering blueprints.
+But there were other things too: a small compass that spun wildly when brought near the vent, a vial of what looked like ordinary water but caught the light strangely, and several pieces of folded paper covered in diagrams that reminded Ivy of engineering blueprints.
 This wasn't just a repair kit; it was a toolkit for problems that didn't officially exist.

 "Have you seen this before?"
 Ivy asked, gesturing toward the vent.